vespa-engine/sample-apps/msmarco-ranking/document-ranking.md

 ![Vespa Response for when was nelson mandela born](img/screen.png)

-Make sure to go read and agree to terms and conditions of the [MS Marco Team](https://microsoft.github.io/msmarco/) before downloading the dataset by using the *ir_datasets* package.
+Make sure to read and agree to terms and conditions of the [MS Marco Team](https://microsoft.github.io/msmarco/) before downloading the dataset by using the *ir_datasets* package.

 ## Quick start